nobrin/macaron/doc/tutorial.rst

         def __str__(self):
             return "<Member '%s %s : %s'>" % (self.first_name, self.last_name, self.part)

-In these case, Team and Member classes correspond to 'team' and 'member' tables, respectively.
+In these cases, Team and Member classes correspond to 'team' and 'member' tables, respectively.
-So *Macaron* uses uncapitalized class names as table name.
+So *Macaron* uses the uncapitalized class names as the table name.
-If not so, define ``_table_name`` for corresponding table name as a class property.
+To override this, define ``_table_name`` with the corresponding table name as a class property.
 Like this,